 Wait, I Have Two Ages?

-Yes.
-Your birthday age is just a number on a calendar.
-But your biological age measures how old your cells actually are.
-Two people born the same year can have very different biological ages, sometimes by a decade or more.
+Your birthday is the year stamped on your chassis.
+Your biological age is the mileage.
+A well-maintained 2010 model outruns a neglected 2020 every time.
+Two people born the same year can have biological ages a decade apart.
 It depends on how you live, what you eat, how you sleep, and how you handle stress.

 Can You Actually Reverse Aging?

-This is where things get exciting.
-Dr. David Sinclair, a professor at Harvard Medical School, believes aging is not a hardware problem (like parts breaking down permanently).
-It is more like a software problem.
+Dr. David Sinclair, a professor at Harvard Medical School, reframed the entire field.
+Aging is not hardware breaking down.
+It is software corrupting.
 Your cells lose the instructions that tell them how to function properly.
-And software problems, at least in theory, can be fixed.
+Software problems get fixed.

 His lab at Harvard tested this idea on mice.
 They used a gene therapy technique to reset the "software" inside aging eye cells.
 The result?
 Old mice got their vision back.
 The cells became young again.
-This has not been done in humans yet, but human trials are being planned.
+This work was published in Nature in 2020 (Lu et al., PMID 33268865).
+It has not been done in humans yet, but human trials are being planned.

 What Do Human Studies Show?